Roman villa of Ammaia: History

 In 1710, one of the gateways from the site were extracted for the Castle of Vide, and later destroyed.

-Spanish investigator D. José de Viu (in 1852) cited the sale of 20 statutes from Ammaia to England.
+Spanish investigator D. José de Viu (in 1852) cited the sale of 20 statues from Ammaia to England.

 The archaeological and historical identification of the site as the Roman town of Ammaia dates from the mid-thirties (1935).
-It was Leite de Vasconcelos who first proved that the Roman site was the city of Ammaia, and not Medóbriga, as was pre-supposed by André de Resende.
+It was Leite de Vasconcelos who first proved that the Roman site was the city of Ammaia, and not Medóbriga, as was presupposed by André de Resende.
 It was first referred to as Medóbriga by Pliny, by Arab authors such as ʿĪsā al-Rāzī and by various writers and historians during the 16th century, including André de Resende, Father Amador Arrais, Diogo Pereira de Sotto Maior and Duarte Nunes de Leão.

 On 26 April 1982, the old bridge of Ammaia finally collapsed.
 Part of the Roman road, and referred to as the Ponte Velha (old bridge), it was situated at quite a distance from the main ruins (four kilometres).
 It was a unique arch, constructed of masonry and Roman stonework.

 The beginning of archaeological investigations of the Roman ruins began in 1994, and was followed by similar projects in 1995 and 1996 under the Fundação Cidade de Ammaia; there was a topographic survey and excavations were done in four locations, which also involved cleaning, studying and conservation: the Porta do Arco, Forum and Temple, Quinta do Deão building and the Forum baths.
 Since 2007, supervision of scientific research was handled by the University of Évora.
 The site of Ammaia has been chosen as "open-lab" of the European funded project Radio-Past, and it is now used as test-site for the integration and innovation in non-destructive approaches to complex archaeological sites (surface artifacts collections, geophysical and geo-archaeological survey, remote-sensing and aerial photography).